RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

   even demand) inlining)

-## Interface Consistency
+### Interface Consistency

-- Make the following things consistent:

-  - Interface:
+- Template parameter names:

+  - Use `TSig` for the signal type.
+May later be replaced by a concept "Signal"

+  - Use `TPar` for the parameter type.
+May later be replaced by a concept "Parameter" or "Param".

+  - Some other names: `TPix` for pixels, `TCoef` for coefficients, `TVal` for values, `TArg` for function arguments, `Tx`, `Ty` for input and output types of functions  ...

-    - Class names (use prefix rs everywhere)
+- Class names

+  - Use `UpperCamelCase` with lower case prefix `rs` everywhere.
+Example: `rsLadderFilter`.

+  - Rationale for `CamelCase`: My rationale for prefering `CamelCase` over `snake_case` is that the names tend to be shorter while the word separation via the capitalization is still obviuous enough.
+The main argument for snake case is typically that the words are more clearly separated which is true but in my opionion, the separation in camel case is clear enough such that this marginal improvement does not justify the lengthening.
+Also, JUCE uses it as well although that had nothing to do with my decision.
+I made that long before even knowing JUCE.

+  - Rationale for `rs`-prefixing: My rationale for prefixing everything with `rs` is to avoid name clashes.
+Yes, I know - that's what namespaces are there for but sometimes it is really inconvenient to always use `RAPT::someFunction()` instead of `rsSomeFunction()` and also I sometimes need my own versions of standard functions like `rsSin()` instead of `sin()` because the templatized nature of RAPT sometimes requires that I'm able to provide custom implementations of standard functions.
+Think, for example, a `sin()` function for SIMD vectors.
+    If a class needs to compute a sine for some type `T`, I would just let it call `rsSin()` and provide a suitable explicit specialization of `rsSin()` for that type `T` and the templatized code of the class would the compile just fine when the class template is insteantiated for type `T`. ...TBC...

-    - Function names:
+- Function names and signatures:

+  - For free functions, also use CamelCase.
+Example `rsExp()`, `rsSin()`.

+  - For member functions of classes use lowerCamelCase.
+Example: `setCutoff()`

-      - Have a getSample and processBlock function consistently in all DSP classes
+  - Have a `getSample()` and `processBlock()` member functions consistently in all DSP classes

   - If the module produces stereo samples, use processFrame - getSample is only for mono stuff ...maybe that makes it redundant but it is nice to be able to write things like:
     `out = env.getSample() * filter.getSample(osc.getSample());`

   - Consistently use pointers (not references) for output variables.
 It makes it visible in client code, what is an output

   - The argument order should be consistent for functions that do similar things - especially in rsArrayTools (dangerous change)

   - The units (seconds, milliseconds) for parameters should be the same in all classes (dangerous change)

   - In rapt, we should probably not deal with physical units at all and instead use normalized units (samples, omega = 2*pi*f/fs, etc.)

 - Consistent use of enum class for choices

 - (Maybe) avoid free functions.
 Wrap them into namespaces.
 Maybe use sub-namespaces (RAPT::Filters, RAPT::Generators, etc.).
 Or maybe (ab)use classes for collections of functions.
     The functions can then be static member functions.
 For some reason, I do not really like deeply nested namespaces.
 But maybe these are two separate things.
 Creating a sub-namespace just for a